I: Evidence for Phenomena, including Magnetic Monopoles, Beyond 4-D Space-Time and Theory Thereof: General Relativity: Chronometric Invariants

 When a vector (or tensor) is projected onto the time line and spacial section of an observer, these projections give the physically observable quantities for that observer.\cite{ZelmanovA} Using the properly observable time interval ($d\tau$ = $\sqrt{g_{00}}$ $dt+$ $\frac{g_{0i}}{c\sqrt{g_{00}}}$ $dx^i$),\cite{ZelmanovA, Landau} the above four-dimensional momentum vector has two projections onto the time line, namely:\cite{Borissova, Rabounski}

 whereas it has only one spacial projection:

-where $p_i$ is the three-dimensional observable momentum.
-They conclude that any massive particle, having two time projections, exists in two observable states, entangled to each other: the positive mass state is in our world, while the negatively charged mass state is in the mirror world.
-Using the techniques of chronometric invariants, they find that there are three separate areas: our world (i.e. normal space-time), the mirror world, and a membrane which separates the two.\cite{Borissova} A summary of their results is shown in table 1.\cite{Table}
+where $p^i$ is the three-dimensional observable momentum.
+They conclude that any massive particle, having two time projections, \textit{exists in two observable states}, entangled to each other: the positive mass state is in our world, while the negatively charged mass state is in the mirror world.
+Using the techniques of chronometric invariants, they find that there are three separate areas: our world (i.e. normal 4-D space-time), the mirror world, and a membrane which separates the two.\cite{Borissova}

 The flow of time is well defined mathematically in general relativity.
 It is determined by the sign of the derivative of the coordinate time t with respect to the proper time ($dt/d\tau$).
 Using $w = c^2(1-\sqrt{g_{00}}$) and $\nu_i = -c\frac{g_{0i}}{\sqrt{g_{00}}}$ Borissova and Rabounski derive the following quadratic equation: